 International Montessori College Farm Forest Glen

 Location: 880 Maroochydore Road, Maroochydore, 4556

-Site Characteristics: The Farm was chosen to accommodate a Hive Haven V9 bee box because the stingless native bees assist in the pollination of the School’s market garden and provides the students with the opportunity to learn about bees, pollination and honey extraction.
+Site Characteristics: The Farm was chosen to accommodate a Hive Haven V9 bee box because the stingless native bees assist in the pollination of the School’s market garden and provides the students with the opportunity to learn about stingless native bees, pollination and honey extraction.

 Logan City Council Art Gallery

 Location: Wembley Road & Jacaranda Avenue, Logan Central, 4114

 Site Characteristics: The project titled ‘Creative communing with the stingless native bee’s – Sandra Conte – Earth emag.
 This project was supported by the Regional Arts Development Fund – A partnership between the Queensland State Government, Hive Haven and Logan City Council.

 Innovation Centre Sunshine Coast

 Location: Sippy Downs

-Site Characteristics: The Innovation Centre Sunshine Coast Butterfly Garden was chosen to install a Hive Haven V9 native bee box to raise awareness and to enable staff and visitors to learn about bees, pollination, honey and the environment.
+Site Characteristics: The Innovation Centre Sunshine Coast Butterfly Garden was chosen to install a Hive Haven V9 native bee box to raise awareness and to enable staff and visitors to learn about stingless native bees, pollination, honey and the environment.
 We recently re-located the IC hive of stingless native bees to Australian Parliament House Canberra.
 We are currently ‘budding’ a new colony in the butterfly garden.